 The results of his work have been far-reaching.
 From discovering factors that cause cancer-associated immunosuppression to developing serum protein biomarker tests, Dr. Carbone has made a tremendous impact on lung cancer.
 Armed with intense scientific curiosity and dogged determination, Dr. Carbone has published more than 150 peer-reviewed publications and review articles.
 He is often invited to serve on NCI grant review panels and his laboratory has earned continuous NCI funding since early in his career.

-Now, as Professor of Medicine, Cell Biology, and Cancer Biology at the Vanderbilt University Medical Center, and as Director of the Thoracic Oncology Center at the Vanderbilt-Ingram Cancer Center, Dr. Carbone continues to be one of the world’s leading authorities on translational lung cancer research.
+Now, as Director of the Thoracic Center at Ohio State University, Dr. Carbone continues to be one of the world’s leading authorities on translational lung cancer research.

 He even credits some of his biggest research findings, including his novel discovery that EGFR mutations can affect a lung cancer patient’s response to therapy, to his close patient connections.
 “This guy came in for a Phase I trial and we were able to give him another year and a half,” recalls Dr. Carbone.
 “His family was so appreciative, that his wife called me when he was dying and helped facilitate a rapid autopsy.
 We found EGFR mutations in his tumor and reported it a year before it became generally recognized.”